 Here are some things you can do to be part of the movement!

-Designated Dumping: Properly disposing of trash and recycling in bins is a small change that can significantly impact your community.
+Properly disposing of trash and recycling in bins is a small change that can significantly impact your community.
 Every item responsibly disposed of is a win for our environment.
 And when you recycle, you remove that waste from landfills and give something another life further reducing litter.

-Load Lockdown: Securing car and truck loads during transportation is crucial to reduce pollution.
+Securing car and truck loads during transportation is crucial to reduce pollution.
 Ensuring nothing flies out of your vehicle or truck bed while driving is the best way to prevent unintentional littering.

-Be Part of the Solution: Participating in a cleanup contributes to a cleaner Tennessee and fosters a sense of community pride.
-It’s a great way to connect with your community and make a positive impact.
+Participating in a cleanup contributes to a cleaner Tennessee and fosters a sense of community pride.
+It’s a great way to connect with others and directly impact litter reduction while learning how littering affects the environment.
 Visit our cleanup event calendar to find a cleanup near you.
 You’ll discover a helpful resource for finding upcoming opportunities to make a difference and keep our communities vibrant and clean.

 When you get involved and become part of the solution, you ensure that future generations can enjoy our beautiful state.
 Small changes make a big difference, and by doing so, we are protecting our scenic landscapes, safeguarding our diverse wildlife, and paving the way for a healthier, sustainable future.